rwharpernc/ED-Rare-Router/docs/data-appendix.md

 #### Rare Systems Cache

 - Pre-generated cache for rare origin systems
-- To regenerate: Run `npm run fetch-rare-systems`
+- To generate/regenerate: Run `npm run fetch-rare-systems`
-- Should be updated when:
+- **When to run**:
+  - **Before first deployment** (recommended for production)
-  - New rare goods are added to dataset
+  - After adding new rare goods to the dataset
-  - System names are corrected
+  - After correcting system names in the rare goods data
-  - Periodically to refresh system data
+  - Periodically to refresh system data (optional)
+- **Important**: The application works without this cache (falls back to API), but performance will be slower
+- The cache file should be committed to the repository for deployments

 #### System Cache (User Systems)